-- maintain contingency liquidity sufficient to meet liquidity needs that shall, at a minimum, cover five calendar days of inability to access consolidated obligations in the debt markets; - have available at all times an amount greater than or equal to its members' current deposits invested in advances with maturities not to exceed five years, deposits in banks or trust companies, and obligations of the U.S. Treasury; - maintain, in the aggregate, unpledged qualifying assets in an amount at least equal to the amount of its participation in total consolidated obligations outstanding; and - maintain, through short-term investments, an amount at least equal to its anticipated cash outflows under these two hypothetical scenarios. - The first scenario assumes that an FHLBank cannot access the capital markets for a period of between 10 to 20 days, with initial guidance set at 15 days, and that during that time members do not renew any maturing, prepaid, or called advances. - The second scenario assumes that an FHLBank cannot access the capital markets for a period of between three to seven days, with initial guidance set at five days, and that during that period an FHLBank will automatically renew maturing and called advances for all members except very large members, provided that the member is well-rated by its primary Federal regulator or its state regulator equivalent for insurance companies, and is well-rated by the individual FHLBank's internal credit rating system.
+- maintain contingency liquidity sufficient to meet liquidity needs that shall, at a minimum, cover five business days of inability to access consolidated obligations in the debt markets; - have available at all times an amount greater than or equal to its members' current deposits invested in advances with maturities not to exceed five years, deposits in banks or trust companies, and obligations of the U.S. Treasury; - maintain, in the aggregate, unpledged qualifying assets in an amount at least equal to the amount of its participation in total consolidated obligations outstanding; and - maintain, through short-term investments, an amount at least equal to its anticipated cash outflows under these two hypothetical scenarios. - The first scenario assumes that an FHLBank cannot access the capital markets for a period of between 10 to 20 days, with initial guidance set at 15 days, and that during that time members do not renew any maturing, prepaid, or called advances. - The second scenario assumes that an FHLBank cannot access the capital markets for a period of between three to seven days, with initial guidance set at five days, and that during that period an FHLBank will automatically renew maturing and called advances for all members except very large members, provided that the member is well-rated by its primary Federal regulator or its state regulator equivalent for insurance companies, and is well-rated by the individual FHLBank's internal credit rating system.

 Each FHLBank also maintains a contingency liquidity plan designed to enable it to meet its obligations and the liquidity needs of members in the event of operational disruptions at the FHLBanks and/or the Office of Finance, or short-term capital market disruptions.
-During the year ended December 31, 2017, each of the FHLBanks was in compliance with the FHFA's regulatory contingency liquidity requirements.
 As defined by FHFA regulations, contingency liquidity means the sources of cash an FHLBank may use to meet its operational requirements when its access to capital markets is impeded, and includes:

-- marketable securities with a maturity of one year or less; - self-liquidating assets with a maturity of seven days or less; - assets that are generally accepted as collateral in the repurchase agreement market; and - irrevocable lines of credit from financial institutions rated not lower than the second highest rating category by a nationally recognized statistical rating organization.
+- marketable securities with a maturity of one year or less; - self-liquidating assets with a maturity of seven days or less; - · assets that are generally accepted as collateral in the repurchase agreement market; and - irrevocable lines of credit from financial institutions rated not lower than the second highest rating category by a nationally recognized statistical rating organization.